-What to see in Madrid during your Champions League visit?
+What to see in Madrid during the Champions League

 The Champions League final will be held on June 1 at Madrid’s recently inaugurated Wanda Metropolitano stadium, and in Madrid Experience we know how to turn your trip into a happier experience.
 If you come to Madrid from abroad to see the match we hope you decided to stay a couple of days to enjoy, discover this great city and experience its most interesting and exclusive attractions.

-What to do in Madrid if you came to see the Champions League final?
+What to do in Madrid during the Champions League final?

 Aside from enjoying the 9PM match on Saturday June 1, Madrid Experience would like to suggest a few ideas that will make you enjoy all the time you spend in the capital.

 Enjoy one of the best stadiums in the world